0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 `sudo bash /opt/0x4447/openvpn/ov_user_delete.sh "USER_NAME"`

+## How to list all the OpenVPN users

+Since every time you create a user, the OpenVPN configuration for the connection will be created in your home folder under the `openvpn_users` fodler.
+Just list the content of that older to see all your users:

+` ls -la /home/ec2-user/openvpn_users`

 # Where are the OpenVPN configuration files?

 The configuration files are located in the `openvpn_users` folder located in your `ec2-user` home folder.
 This files are for your users.
 The OpenVPN users are located in this folder `/etc/openvpn/easy-rsa/keys`.